-- 1. Entries postmarked before or on July 12, 2017 will be accepted without question. - 2.
-Entries postmarked after July 12, 2017 will be placed by receipt order permanently at the end of the waiting list.
+- 1. Entries postmarked before or on July 12, 2020 will be accepted without question. - 2.
+Entries postmarked after July 12, 2020 will be placed by receipt order permanently at the end of the waiting list.
 Show management will not discuss this with anyone.
 The secretary will notify the agent and the agent must immediately notify those affected. - 3.
-Any question in regard to the disposition of late entries may only be made in writing by the Extension agent direct to the Director, 4-H Programs, Hutcheson Hall (0419), Virginia Tech, Blacksburg, VA 24061.
+Any question in regard to the disposition of late entries may only be made in by the Extension agent direct to the Virginia 4-H Horse Program Specialist.
 The show staff and the state horse specialist may only respond to the application of the rules via the Extension agent.